PhilterPaper/Perl-PDF-Builder/README.md

 * HarfBuzz::Shaper (0.024 or higher, needed for Latin script ligatures and kerning, as well as for any complex script such as Arabic, Indic scripts, or Khmer)
 * Text::Markdown (1.000031 or higher, needed if using 'md1' markup)
 * HTML::TreeBuilder (5.07 or higher, needed if using 'html' or 'md1' markup)
-* Pod::Simple::XHTML (3.45 or higher, needed if using buildDoc utility to create HTML documentation)
+* Pod::Simple::XHTML (3.45 or higher, needed if using buildDoc.pl utility to create HTML documentation)
 * SVGPDF (0.086.2 or higher, needed if using SVG image functions)

+**Note** that some of these packages, in turn, make use of various open source libraries (DLLs/shared libs) that you may need to hunt around for, and install on your system before you can install a given package.
+That is, they may not necessarily come with your Operating System or Perl installation.
+Other packages are "pure Perl" and should install without trouble.

 #### Fixes needed to OPTIONAL packages